 - Removing the reference to co-contribution requirement

-- Update the Program payment spending rules to allow services to use this to cover fee relief payments where needed
+- Update the program payment spending rules to allow services to use this to cover fee relief payments where needed

-- Updating the Fee relief payment spending rules to allow services to use unexpended funding to reduce the fees for children who are ineligible for fee relief.
+- Updating the fee relief payment spending rules to allow services to use unexpended funding to reduce the fees for children who are ineligible for fee relief

-Approved Providers are encouraged to give equal priority of access to children aged 4 and above who are:
+Services are encouraged to give equal priority of access to children aged 4 and above who are:

 from low-income families